Project Presentation

 NOTE: These are the minimum to include, you can put in more, even if it wasn't in your assignments you have already submitted.

-- Your presentation will be directed towards us an investors, showing off the work you have already done to convince us to invest in your production.
+- Your presentation will be directed towards us an investors, highlighting the work you have already done to convince us to invest in your production.

 - Presentation 4-7 minutes total